nervosnetwork/rfcs/rfcs/0034-vm-syscalls-2/0034-vm-syscalls-2.md

 ### VM Version
 [vm version]: #vm-version

-As shown above, *VM Version* syscall has a signature like following:
+The *VM Version* syscall has a signature like this:

 ```c
 int ckb_vm_version()